danielptm/upbound_assignment/README.md

 # upbound_assignment
 A small angular excercize with a node server.
+You need node 8 and angular cli installed globally.

 To run it clone the repository and run the bash script